GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 ### User control

 Storage quota will be used to distribute access to disk space and to prevent abuse.
+Memory you want to occupy needs to be requested first.
 Like other storage APIs, users can clear the space taken by Storage Foundation API through their browser.